What the organization brings.

 Continuous Monitoring

-Sentinel: ongoing regulatory surveillance.
+Ongoing regulatory surveillance via the platform's weekly agent team.
 Requires baseline analysis to be meaningful.
-The baseline defines the surface area that Sentinel monitors.
+The baseline defines the surface area the agents monitor.

 • → Regulatory source fetching